pts/movemetafs/README.txt

 st_ino changes

+-- when the file is copied (not moved) to another folder within the filesystem (tracking this with FUSE is a yet unimplemented feature of movemetafs);
--- when the data is copied (migrated) to another filesystem or another machine;
+-- when the data is copied or moved (migrated) to another filesystem or another machine;
 -- or the filesystem is rebuilt (e.g. the system is restored from a .tar.gz backup);
 -- or a file is moved in a `copy; delete' sequence.